 - (a) The Group paid professional fees of HK\$320,000 to Equitas Capital Limited during the year in the ordinary course of its business.
 Mr. Ng Ming Wah, Charles, a non-executive Director of the Company, is the managing director and the principal shareholder of Equitas Capital Limited. - (b) On 30th March 2015, the Group, as lessor, entered into a lease with China Hong Kong Digital Audiovisual Management Company Limited ("CHKDAM"), as lessee, in respect of a unit located at Goldlion Holdings Centre in Hong Kong.
 The lease was renewed subsequently on 4th January 2017, for 2 years commencing from 1st February 2017.
-During the year, the Group received HK\$543,000 from CHKDAM as rental and building management fee income under the leases.
+During the year, the Group received HK\$553,000 from CHKDAM as rental and building management fee income under the lease.
 Mr. Tsang Chi Hung has an indirect beneficial interest in CHKDAM as he is a major shareholder of the holding company of CHKDAM.
-Dr. Tsang Hin Chi, Madam Wong Lei Kuan and Mr. Tsang Chi Ming, Ricky are interested in this transaction as Mr. Tsang Chi Hung is a son of Dr. Tsang Hin Chi and Madam Wong Lei Kuan, and a brother of Mr. Tsang Chi Ming, Ricky. - (c) On 24th June 2013, the Group, as lessor, entered into a lease with Guangzhou World Trade Center Club Company Limited ("GWTCCL"), as lessee, in respect of a business centre and facilities therein located at Goldlion Digital Network Centre, Guangzhou.
-The lease was amended subsequently on 1st July 2014, with a reduced leased area.
-On 13th July 2015, the lease was renewed for a term of 3 years commencing from 15th July 2015.
-During the year, the Group received HK\$994,000 from GWTCCL as rental and building management fee income under the leases.
+Madam Wong Lei Kuan and Mr. Tsang Chi Ming, Ricky are interested in this transaction as Mr. Tsang Chi Hung is a son of Madam Wong Lei Kuan, and a brother of Mr. Tsang Chi Ming, Ricky. - (c) On 13th July 2015 and 11th April 2018, the Group, as lessor, entered into leases with Guangzhou World Trade Center Club Company Limited ("GWTCCL"), as lessee, in respect of business centres and facilities therein located at Goldlion Digital Network Centre, Guangzhou, for a term of 3 years commencing from 15th July 2015 and 1st April 2018 respectively.
+The first lease was renewed on 27th July 2018, for 3 years commencing from 15th July 2018.
+Both leases were subsequently terminated with effect from 30th November 2018.
+During the year, the Group received HK\$1,189,000 from GWTCCL as rental and building management fee income under the leases and HK\$570,000 as compensations for terminating the leases.
 Mr. Tsang Chi Hung has an indirect beneficial interest in GWTCCL as he is a major shareholder of the holding company of GWTCCL.
-Dr. Tsang Hin Chi, Madam Wong Lei Kuan and Mr. Tsang Chi Ming, Ricky are interested in this transaction as Mr. Tsang Chi Hung is a son of Dr. Tsang Hin Chi and Madam Wong Lei Kuan, and a brother of Mr. Tsang Chi Ming, Ricky.
+Madam Wong Lei Kuan and Mr. Tsang Chi Ming, Ricky are interested in this transaction as Mr. Tsang Chi Hung is a son of Madam Wong Lei Kuan, and a brother of Mr. Tsang Chi Ming, Ricky. - (d) On 19th March 2018, the Group, as lessor, entered into a lease with Guangdong World Trade Crape Myrtle Culture and Tourism Development Limited ("GWTCM"), as lessee, in respect of a business centre and facilities therein located at Goldlion Digital Network Centre, Guangzhou, for a term of 3 years commencing from 1st April 2018.
+The lease was subsequently terminated with effect from 30th November 2018.
+During the year, the Group received HK\$272,000 from GWTCM as rental and building management fee income under the lease and HK\$178,000 as compensation for terminating the lease.
+Mr. Tsang Chi Hung has an indirect beneficial interest in GWTCM as he is a major shareholder of the holding company of GWTCM.
+Madam Wong Lei Kuan and Mr. Tsang Chi Ming, Ricky are interested in this transaction as Mr. Tsang Chi Hung is a son of Madam Wong Lei Kuan, and a brother of Mr. Tsang Chi Ming, Ricky.

-The related party transactions as disclosed under note 31(a) and 31(b) to the consolidated financial statements constitute connected transactions or continuing connected transactions under the Listing Rules.
+The related party transactions as disclosed under notes 33(a) and 33(b) to the consolidated financial statements constitute connected transactions or continuing connected transactions under the Listing Rules.